Chips to follow the parmesan

 "Now the makers of Parmigiano-Reggiano, as authentic Parmesan cheese is officially called, are putting microchips in the 90-pound cheeses as part of a never-ending cat-and-mouse game between makers of genuine and fake products."parmesan 1

 Some wineries put serial numbers, invisible ink and holograms on their bottles.
-So-called DNA fingerprinting of milk bacteria pioneered in Switzerland is being tested as a method of cheese identification.
+The so-called DNA fingerprinting of milk bacteria pioneered in Switzerland is being tested as a cheese identification method.
 A smartphone can show information such as how long a prosciutto has been aged and when it was cut…

-The new silicon chips, made by Chicago-based p-Chip, use blockchain technology to authenticate data that can trace the cheese back to the milk producer.
+The news silicon chips, made by Chicago-based p-Chip, use blockchain technology to authenticate data that can trace the cheese back to the milk producer.

 The chips have been in advanced testing on more than 100.000 Parmigiano cheeses for more than a year.
 The consortium of producers wants to make sure the chips can meet the aging requirements of Parmigiano, which is at least one year and can exceed three years for some varieties…